 • 1 FCE in any writing-focused course such as English

-If any of your coursework falls short of these expectations and requirements, you can provide an explanation in your Academic Explanations Essay, which I discuss in further detail below.
+If any of your coursework falls short of these expectations and requirements, you can provide an explanation in your Academic Explanations Essay, discussed below.

 Tuition Costs